Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants: Potential results of SLCP mitigation

 Climate.
 Reducing SLCPs could slow down the warming expected by 2050 by about 0.4 to 0.5 °C, almost halving projected near-term warming as compared to a baseline scenario.
-However, this applies to the simultaneous reduction of short and long lived climate forcers.
+However, this applies to the simultaneous reduction of short and long-lived climate forcers.
 Reducing short-lived climate forcers without reducing long-lived emissions, especially CO2, would not substantially reduce the amount of warming beyond some decades.
-Therefore, long-term climate change mitigation implies that reduction in emissions of long-lived forcers cannot be replaced with reduction in short-lived forcers.
+Therefore, long-term climate change mitigation implies that the reduction in emissions of long-lived forcers cannot be replaced with the reduction in short-lived forcers.
 This is a risk in a framework of emission trading and/or objectives based on aggregated emissions, which implies that reducing a certain amount of a given forcer is equivalent to reducing another amount of another forcer.

 SLCP reduction is likely to have enhanced climate benefits in many vulnerable regions, such as elevated snow- and ice-covered regions, and is also likely to reduce regional disruption of traditional rainfall patterns.

 Though HFCs currently represent a small fraction of total greenhouse gases, their warming impact is particularly strong, and their emissions are projected to increase nearly twentyfold in the next three decades if their growth is not reduced.
 The most commonly used HFC is HFC-134a, which is 1,430 times more damaging to the climate system then carbon dioxide.

 HFC emissions could offset much of the climate benefits from the Montreal Protocol.
-They are projected to rise to about 3.5 to 8.8 Gt CO2eq in 2050, comparable to total current annual emissions from transport, estimated at around 6-7 Gt annually.
+They are projected to rise to about 3.5 to 8.8 Gt CO2eq in 2050, comparable to total current annual emissions from transport, estimated at around 6–7 Gt annually.
 There are options available that could avoid or replace high-GWP HFCs in many sectors and also ways to reduce emissions.